Mississippi Maritime Lawyers

 Maritime law has many basic legal tenants associated with the sea and seamen, including:

-- The right to a rescuer to claim a Marine Salvage award for recovering property that was lost at sea.
+- A rescuer's right to claim a Marine Salvage award for recovering property that was lost at sea.

-- The right for creditors and seamen who are owed wages to have a Maritime Lien against a vessel as a security interest.
+- Creditor and seamen's rights to have a Maritime Lien against a vessel as a security interest.